lazaruskon/Mental-Health-in-the-American-Tech-Industry/README.md

 <h1>About the project</h1>

 Project goals included:
- 1. Understand exactly how satisfied tech employees are with mental health issues (Classification, target variable overall_support)
+ 1. Understand exactly how satisfied tech employees are with mental health issues (Multiclass Classification, target variable overall_support)
- 2. Explore which traits of survey participants and their working environments contribute to this anaysis.
+ 2. Explore which traits of the survey's participants and their working environments contribute to this anaysis.
+ 3. Use the participants' own words to describe their experiences through text analysis.
- 3. Bring everything above together with data visualizations to describe how these employee traits translate to demographics.
+ 4. Bring everything above together with data visualizations to describe how these employee traits translate to demographics.

 Project Importance:
 The tech industry is ever expanding and as more and more people start tech positions the need to understand mental health in this field is extremely important.